bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 She had a smile on her face, seeing Adrex so happy and lively.
 Normally he sat with his face buried in notes, writing, calculating, and mumbling to himself.

-"Indeed, I will" Adrex replied, fumbling in his back, before he made a pause, looking a bit around for nothing but his own thoughts.
+"Absolutely" Adrex replied, fumbling in his satchel, before he made a pause, looking a bit around for nothing but his own thoughts.

 "Point of order: gears, then rockets", as he took of his back, and went to the workshop in the back.
 "Come - You have to see them in action".

-As he walked past Yurgunn, she lit up even more.
+As he walked past Yurgunn, she lit up even more:
 "Uh, yeh' got 'em working?" she exclaimed.

 Adrex turned with a grin on his face.
 "Oh, did I".

-As he took the last few steps towards the bench with his setup, he stood a bit to the side, so Yurgunn could see what he had made, as he let the led piece hang to the ground, which made everything spin a few degrees, as it got loaded.
+As he took the last few steps towards the bench with his setup, he stood a bit to the side, so Yurgunn could see what he had made.
+He let the lead piece hang to the ground, which made everything spin a few degrees, as it got loaded.

 "So - as you can see - the plate is pushed up by this spring.
 The spring, when pushed down, will let go of this lever, which releases the break of these gears.
-They are set in motion because of this piece of led dragging them down, and because of the size of the gears, it will only drop a few inches, but spin the gear over here..."
+They are set in motion because of this piece of lead dragging them down, and because of the size of the gears, it will only drop a few inches, but spin the gear over here..."
 Adrex had to check at his notes, just to be sure.
 "...
-16 times."
+16 times, before the gears lock again by the lever and the spring".

 He stood for a moment looking at it all, nodding to himself, before Yurgunn interrupted his inner fanfare.

-"Yeh' tell'n me, tha' tha plate being pushed down, will only make this stone drop a nudge, but spin this gear 16 times, before it's ready again?"
+"Yeh' tell'n me, tha' tha' plate being pushed down, will only make this stone drop a nudge, but spin this gear 16 times, before it's ready again?"
-Her tone was a combination of disbelief and 'this is amazing', so Adrex just took a step back, and opened his hands towards the plate as a gesture for her to press it.
+Her tone was a combination of disbelief and amazement, so Adrex just took a step back, and opened his hands towards the plate as a gesture for her to press it.

 She had one of her expressions on her face where he could almost hear her say "really now?" and as she walked around the table, she held up her hand above the plate with a stretch finger, still looking at Adrex.

 Adrex nodded twice, as she pressed it down with narrow eyes.

-*Click, zzzzuuuuuiiii, duk, click* - in that order, as the gear spun from the drag of the led piece, letting it fall just a few inches, as the plate raised itself again, and the lever snapped into place, keeping the gears in check.
+*Click, zzzzuuuuuiiii, duk, click* - in that order, as the gear spun from the drag of the lead piece, letting it fall just a few inches, as the plate raised itself again, and the lever snapped into place, keeping the gears in check.

 *Click, zzzzuuuuuiiii, duk, click*.